gmf05/nba/README.md

 Further point process analysis is implemented through Matlab scripts and relies on the Point Process Toolbox (pp_tools) repo.
 This includes methods for data visualization, model estimation, model validation, etc.

-Other learning methods are implemented in R scripts (fit_nba*.R) and include logistic regression, decision trees, and K-nearest neighbors.
+Other learning methods are implemented in R scripts and include logistic regression, decision trees, K-nearest neighbors, and K-means clustering.